AS12-as/Assigment_Data_Analytics/README.md

 # Analyze Relationships:
 Creating  a PivotTables to identify relationships and using charts For the visualization using 3 different pivot tables:
-1. Pivot Named as relationship which identifies the Relationship Between Cooking Sessions, Orders, Dishes and Amount.
+-  Pivot Named as relationship which identifies the Relationship Between Cooking Sessions, Orders, Dishes and Amount.
-2. Pivot table named as Popular Dishes which identifies the total ordered dish which dish ordered the most.
+-  Pivot table named as Popular Dishes which identifies the total ordered dish which dish ordered the most.
-3. Pivot Table Named as Demographics Insights Shows us the Relationships of Favourite Meal, Locations With respect to the total orders
+-  Pivot Table Named as Demographics Insights Shows us the Relationships of Favourite Meal, Locations With respect to the total orders

 # Insights and Recommendations
 # Summarize findings in a new sheet or Word document:
 # Insights:
-1.Identify the most popular dishes orderd (based on the bar chart).
+- Identify the most popular dishes orderd (based on the bar chart).
-2. List top-performing demographics (based on PivotTable analysis).
+-  List top-performing demographics (based on PivotTable analysis).

 # Recommendations
-Focus on marketing popular dishes to high-order demographics.
+- Focus on marketing popular dishes to high-order demographics.
-Improve cooking sessions with low ratings to boost engagement.
+- Improve cooking sessions with low ratings to boost engagement.